f-person/diadon/README.md

     to change diaspora account settings type: diadon config <pod address> <username> <password>
-    to change mastodon account settings type: diadon config <pod address> <client_secret> <access_token> <client_key> (if you dont have them get them by following 'FIRST TIME USE')
+    to change mastodon account settings type: diadon config <pod address> <client_secret> <access_token> <client_key> (if you dont have them get them by following 'FIRST TIME USE') to change max length for sharing on diaspora type: diadon config -max <max num> (can't be more than 500)